 The Ministry of Agriculture and Forestry's (MAF) Hill Country Erosion (HCE) fund was established in 2007 as part of the Government's Sustainable Land Management package.
-A total of \$10 million was set aside for projects targeting the control of severe hill country erosion.
+A total of \$12 million was set aside for projects targeting the catchment partnerships leading to the control of severe hill country erosion.
 The catalyst for the development of the funding policy was a series of severe rainfall events, including the catastrophic Manawatu storms of February 2004.

 In November 2007 MAF approved \$5.873 million over four years for Horizons Regional Council.
 The balance of the fund (\$4.127 million) was therefore available for other applications.
-An application for funding has been prepared and is with MAF (see Attachment 1) to enable GW to substantially advance its sustainable land management programmes in targeted catchments in the Wairarapa - the WRECI proposal.
+An application for funding has been prepared and is with MAF. (see Attachment 1) This will enable GW to substantially advance its sustainable land management programmes in targeted catchments in the Wairarapa - the WRECI proposal.